 What is a homeschool parent to do?
-Set your boundaries.
+Set your boundaries with family.
+Draw the line.

 Here is the deal.
 Your children are yours.
 God gave them to you to raise, and you are accountable only to God for how they are raised.

-Holiday Boundaries with Relatives: Do Not Tolerate Disrespect
+#2 In Setting Boundaries with Family, Do Not Tolerate Disrespect

 Your job now as a parent is to guard the heart of your spouse and your children.
 We do this by not allowing others to disrespect us, our spouse, or our children.
-Set your boundary.
+Set boundaries with family that clearly communicate that you will not tolerate disrespect.

 We are to honor our father and mother; but when we get married, we leave their home and cleave to our spouse in a new home.
 Our marriage becomes the primary relationship.
 We can honor our parents to the extent that they do not cause you to go against your spouse and the decisions that you have made as a family.